isomerpages/moe-bukitpanjangpri/_departments/Science/STEM Education @ BPPS.md

 <p>Through the process of designing and building their sailboats, students
 engage in problem-solving and experimentation, applying concepts related to properties of materials.
-They work collaboratively in groups to design and construct their sailboats, followed by testing their creations</p>
+They work collaboratively in groups to design and construct their sailboats, followed by testing their creations in water.</p>
 <p>Imbed link</p>
 <p><strong>Primary 3: Magnets at Play - A Student-Created STEM Toy Challenge</strong>
 </p>